Catherine (alternative rock band)

 Catherine was an American alternative rock band from Chicago, Illinois, United States, that was active from 1985 to 1998.
 They were signed to TVT Records.
+Billy Corgan of The Smashing Pumpkins has credited the band with introducing him to the Big Muff, which he would later use as the basis for the Siamese Dream trademark guitar sound.

 Breakup

-In 1997, Catherine toured the US and Europe, opening for bands like Garbage and the Lemonheads in the US, and played several large festivals in Europe, including Reading (UK), Bizarre (Cologne), and Rocknacht (Leuven).
+Catherine toured in 1997, opening in the United States for bands like Garbage, the Lemonheads, and also playing several large festivals in Europe, including Reading (UK), Bizarre (Cologne), and Rocknacht (Leuven).